 In Empathy Circles, we practice and hone our deep listening skills within small groups of 3 to 5 people.
 Initially, I invite participants to focus on positive topics, such as celebrating a meaningful experience.
 Participants take turns being in the role of speaker, listener, and witness.
 The intention of these Circles is to explore how we can support others in feeling heard.
 Thus, the role of the listener is to offer the speaker a verbal response that communicates their understanding of the speaker’s message.

 Some basic distinctions

 Some readers may be familiar with Empathy Circles in an NVC context.
-This is a super valuable form, especially for people who are committed to learning NVC.
-Yet what Edwin Rutsch has created is a much simpler form that hearkens back to Carl Rogers’ work, Marshall Rosenberg’s original teacher.
-Thus, “Rutschian” Empathy Circles (are different than, yet related to, NVC Empathy Circles.
+NVC Empathy Circles are a super valuable form, especially for people who are committed to learning NVC.
+Yet what Edwin Rutsch has created is a more basic format that hearkens back to Carl Rogers’ work; Rogers was Marshall Rosenberg’s original teacher.
+Thus, “Rutschian” Empathy Circles are different than, yet related to, NVC Empathy Circles.
 (For the rest of this article, I will refer to them simply as ER Empathy Circles.)